sebaan-tupaea/sebaan-tupaea/README.md

 ## Hi there 👋

+I’m a coder, creator, and connector—passionate about building cool things and meeting awesome people in the tech world.
+Let’s collab! 💻✨

-- 🔭 I’m currently working on a character development app
+🔭 Currently working on: A character development app
-- 🌱 I’m currently learning fullstack software development
-- 💬 Ask me about
-- 📫 How to reach me: [LinkedIn]([url](https://www.linkedin.com/in/sebaan-tupaea/))
+🌱 Learning: Full-stack software development (✨skills unlocked✨) 💬 Ask me about: Character development (but like, beyond the code 👀) 📫 How to reach me: [https://www.linkedin.com/in/sebaan-tupaea/](url)